-Contact Our Firm Today to Get the Legal Help You Need with the Division of Marital Assets in New York
+Contact Our Qualified New Jersey Equitable Distribution Attorneys Today to Get the Legal Help You Need

-When you get a divorce, you deserve to receive your fair share of the assets and wealth that your marriage has built.
-Contact Choi Law Firm today for a confidential consultation to learn more about your legal rights.
-Our Brooklyn division of marital property attorneys serve clients in Bergen County, Hudson County, Queens County, Long Island, and throughout North Jersey and NYC.
+When you get divorced, you deserve to receive your fair share of the assets and wealth that your marriage has built.
+Contact us at the Choi Law Firm today for a confidential consultation to learn more about your legal rights.
+Our division of marital property lawyers in Bergen County, NJ serve clients in Essex County, Passaic County, Queens County, Nassau County, and throughout North Jersey and NYC.

-Frequently Asked Questions about Equitable Distribution in NY/NJ
+Frequently Asked Questions About Equitable Distribution in New Jersey

 Yes.
 Spouses who are divorcing can negotiate a marital settlement agreement or property settlement agreement to decide how they wish to divide marital assets and liabilities.
 A divorcing couple’s property settlement agreement or marital settlement agreement can then be incorporated by the court into the final judgment of divorce to make the parties’ agreement an enforceable court order, which may be needed to affect certain aspects of an equitable distribution such as dividing up pension or retirement account benefits.

 While adultery by one spouse does not, by itself, have any effect on how the court will rule on equitable distribution in divorce, the court may consider the financial ramification of a spouse’s infidelity when deciding equitable distribution.
 For example, if the court finds that the unfaithful spouse spent an excessive amount of money that was marital property on their adulterous affair, the court may adjust the equitable distribution award to reflect the waste of marital assets.